Defending Liberal Democracy is Not the Same as Defending 'the West'

 The problem is when conservatives ask not whether immigrants will embrace democratic or liberal values, but rather “Western” values.
 In so doing, they’re conflating the universal and the particular.
 They’re implying that being Muslim itself is incompatible with good citizenship.
 Foster himself may not believe that.
 But if he thinks it’s a marginal view—divorced from mainstream conservatism in America today—he’s nuts.
 According to a 2015 Public Religion Research Institute poll, three-quarters of Republicans say Islam is incompatible with American values.

 Donald Trump is not a to-be-sure paragraph.
 On the subject of Islam and the West, he reflects what most American conservatives believe.
-And defending his speech without acknowledging its context, as Foster’s magazine, National Review did, is willfully naïve.
+And defending his speech without acknowledging its context, as Foster’s magazine, National Review, did is willfully naïve.
 When Trump talked in Poland about defending “our civilization” from threats from the “south” and “east,” he was not talking entirely, or even mostly, about defending liberal democracy.
 How could he have been?
 He fawns over authoritarian leaders.
 He attacks judges for their ethnicity and tweets images of himself physically attacking a man with CNN’s logo superimposed on his face.
 No president in modern American history has cherished liberal democracy less.

-Trump arrived in Poland as the man who, during the campaign, said “Islam hates us,” and called for banning Muslim immigration.
+Trump arrived in Poland as the man who, during the campaign, said, “Islam hates us,” and called for banning Muslim immigration.
 And he gave his speech about the survival of the West in a country whose government is itself undermining liberal democracy (without the gentlest chiding from Trump), and will not admit a single Muslim refugee.

 In contemporary political discourse, defending liberal democracy and defending “the West” are very different things.
 In fact, from Trump to Marine Le Pen to the leaders of Poland and Hungary, many of the people most loudly defending the latter represent the greatest threat to the former.
 It’s reminiscent of Gandhi’s famous line: Asked “What do you think of western civilization?” he answered, “I think it would be a good idea.”